 The Ukraine Credit Guarantee Scheme features a two-stage application process:

 - Applications for eligibility under the scheme are made through the SBCI website.
 The SBCI will assess the applications and those successful will be issued an eligibility reference number.

 - Apply for a loan under the scheme with one of the participating finance providers using the eligibility reference number.

 Finance providers participating in the scheme

-Bank of Ireland and AIB currently participate in the Ukraine Credit Guarantee Scheme.
+Bank of Ireland joined the scheme at launch in January 2023, with AIB joining in June 2023.
+13 Credit Unions from across the country as well as Capitalflow (a non-bank lender) joined the scheme in early October 2023.
 Other finance providers have applied to participate, and officials are working to bring lending to market through these providers as soon as is possible.

 A full list of a participating finance providers can be found on the SBCI website.